HumanCellAtlas/kube-deployment/README.md

 6. `cd infra`
 7. `make create-cluster-ENVNAME` where ENVNAME is the name of the environment you are trying to create
 8. Follow the steps to access the kubernetes dashboard.
 Once you see one active tiller pod in the environment namespace, continue to the next step.
-9. `make deploy-backend-services-ENVNAME` where ENVNAME is the name of the environment you are trying to create.
+9. Follow instructions below to deploy backend services and applications.

 ## Modify and deploy updated EKS and AWS infrastructure
 Coming soon